David Munrow: Career

 Starting from his ability as a pianist, singer and bassoonist, Munrow began to acquire copies of medieval and renaissance instruments, together with folk instruments such as the Chinese shawm 'suona' and Spanish bagpipes 'gaita'.
 Whilst still an undergraduate he began to give lecture recitals, initially assisted by Mary Remnant.
 Later, he formed a trio with Christopher Hogwood and his future wife, Gillian Reid, and toured music clubs and music societies giving recitals featuring predominantly medieval and renaissance music, some of which was featured in the Oryx LP 'The Mediaeval Sound'.
 He joined the Royal Shakespeare Company Windband as a bassoonist but soon played instruments of Shakespeare's time under the encouragement of music director Guy Wolfenden.
-Although he displayed talent on a wide variety of instruments, he had a particular lasting influence as a recorder player.
+Although he displayed talent on a wide variety of instruments, he had a particularly lasting influence as a recorder player.
 His English style of discreet and controlled expression contrasts with the greater tonal flexibility of the Continental style espoused by the Dutch recorder player Frans Brüggen and others.

 By 1967 he was appointed a part-time lecturer in early music history at the University of Leicester, having married Gillian Veronica Reid the previous year.
 He also taught early woodwind instruments at King's College London, where his mentor, Thurston Dart, had recently been appointed head of the new music department.
 With Christopher Hogwood he formed the Early Music Consort of London, whose core members were experts on their particular instruments.
 Sometimes other professional musicians were employed when necessary, such as Nigel North and Robert Spencer, both highly regarded lutenists.
 From 1968, he toured the world, unearthing obscure instruments in every country he visited.
 He commissioned reconstructions of instruments related to the cornett and rackett from, amongst others, Christopher Monk and Otto Steinkopf.
 Two television programmes made him a household name: The Six Wives of Henry VIII (1970) and Elizabeth R (1971).
 He also scored the feature film adaptation of the former, Henry VIII and His Six Wives, in 1972.

 The early music revival was born following Munrow's success with his soundtrack for The Six Wives of Henry VIII, which contained authentic music played on original instruments, and generated worldwide enthusiasm for music and instruments from the renaissance period.
 Subsequently, demand for such historical instruments increased dramatically, resulting in Munrow's encouragement for the formation of a business specialising in this area, which is still trading as The Early Music Shop, established in 1968 and now based in Saltaire, West Yorkshire.
 Munrow was a loyal and enthusiastic customer of the Early Music Shop, having helped the founder, Richard Wood, create the business's name, and travelling immediately to the music store to be re-equipped with a variety of historical instruments after losing his entire collection in a theft.

 Munrow's two contributions to film music were for British directors: